AhyeahA/Exploring-Personality-Driven-Interactions-Werewolf/README.md

 ## Overview

+This project aims to explore the language dynamics and styles in Large Language Model (LLM) agents.
+The primary objective is to explore how assigning different personality profiles shapes the language used by LLM agents during their interactions, specifically within the demanding environment of communication games.

+## The Werewolf Game Testbed and Implementation

-This repository is built upon the paper ["Exploring Large Language Models for Communication Games: An Empirical Study on Werewolf."](https://arxiv.org/abs/2309.04658).
-The original GitHub repository can be found [here](https://github.com/xuyuzhuang11/Werewolf).
+We utilize the Werewolf game as a central testbed for this research.
+The code for this project is built upon the framework proposed in the paper ["Exploring Large Language Models for Communication Games: An Empirical Study on Werewolf."](https://arxiv.org/abs/2309.04658).
+The original GitHub repository providing the code is available [here](https://github.com/xuyuzhuang11/Werewolf).

+## Presentation

+For a comprehensive overview of the project, its objectives, and proposed research plan, please refer to the presentation available [here](https://docs.google.com/presentation/d/1UsMIvsHWXwR9H4MEkN_nHSJYk0WjpJqD/edit?usp=sharing&ouid=110113965104854581749&rtpof=true&sd=true).

 ## Introduction